-(3) So what IS Paul writing about that describes your new life?
-He is speaking of spiritual freedom.
-And this concept is absolutely awesome.
+Saint Paul is here speaking of spiritual freedom.
+And this concept is absolutely amazing!
 It is not about trying to keep the Law, but it is rather about wanting to do what pleases God.
 Note my wording, it is about WANTING or DESIRING to please God!
 If someone does something "good," but they do that "good" thing out of compulsion to keep the law of God, then they are not doing what they are doing in freedom, but they are doing what they are doing under threat of punishment.
-But if you do what you do out of love and out of joy, then this is a spiritual freedom you enjoy.
+But if you do what you do out of love and joy, then this a spiritual freedom.

 Spiritual freedom is doing good because you WANT to do good; because you WANT to please God; and because you consider what you do to be a privilege, not an obligation.
 Here, the Christians says, this is not about what I MUST do, but it is about what I GET to do...and what I WANT to do!